-Tic Tactics was a competitive online game that allowed you to play a unique take on the classic game Tic-Tac-Toe with friends or strangers.
-The gameplay was asynchronous, so you can have multiple games going at once against multiple components.
+Tic Tactics was a turn-based competitive online game where you played a strategic twist on the classic game Tic-Tac-Toe against friends or random opponents.

-Tic Tactics was developed in 2013, and it was Hidden Variable’s first foray into the world of networked multiplayer games and free-to-play games.
-We developed our backend server logic in C# using a service called Player.IO, which was later rebranded as Yahoo GamesNet.
+Tic Tactics was developed in 2013 as Hidden Variable’s first foray into the world of networked multiplayer and free-to-play games.
+We developed our backend server logic in C# using a service called Player.IO.

-On the client side, we used Unity, along with many of the libraries and features we had used on Bag It.
-We also used Playmaker to script our tutorials and NGUI to do our UI (this was before Unity had their own UI system).
+On the client, we used Unity, along with many of the libraries and features we had used on Bag It!.
+We used Playmaker to script our tutorials and NGUI to do our UI (this was before Unity had their own UI system).

 My primary contributions on the client were a game state framework with animated transitions (which made moving between screens feel quite snazzy), and a scroll list system that can display hundreds or thousands of friends with ease, due to clever recycling of elements as they entered and left screen, pagination of remote data, and delayed loading of picture data from social networks.
 These systems are still used in Hidden Variable’s games to this day!

 Server-side, I was primarily responsible for implementing purchase validation for Apple and Google in-app purchases, as well as a system for managing logins from a variety of sources (Facebook, Google, Game Center).